-On her “sick” nights she and John Appleby had gone out.
-He probably lived near the gas station.
-That would explain how she knew so much about it and the owner.
+On her “sick” nights she and John Appleby had likely gone out.
+Appleby probably lived near the Texaco station.
+That, rather than her daddy getting his car repaired there, would account for how she knew so much about the station and the owner.

-ON his seventh day in the state prison located 50 miles from Rossville, Eric greeted his brother in the gray-walled visiting area, sunlight pouring through the sparse windows.
-They sat across from each other at one of the long tables populated here and there by other prisoners and their families and friends.
+ON July 10, his fifth day in the state penitentiary 50 miles from Rossville, Eric greeted his brother in the gray-walled visiting area.
+Sunlight poured through some of the sparse, high windows, making the room hotter.
+They sat across from each other at one of the tables populated here and there by other prisoners and their families and friends.

 George asked how he was doing.
 Eric gave a small shrug and scrunched his face.
 “You know, swallowing my medicine.
 Trying to do the same with my regrets.”